-Sarmaya and Ojas Art are thrilled to announce Echoes of the Land – Art bears witness to a changing planet, opening Thursday, 3rd November 2022 at Ojas Art in Mehrauli, Delhi.
+In November 2022, Sarmaya and Ojas Art presented our first ever show in Delhi, Echoes of the Land – Art bears witness to a changing planet, the gallery in Mehrauli, Delhi.

-The two-week exhibition will showcase the works of 20 artists from the Sarmaya collection, who bear witness to our primordial-yet-precarious connection with the earth.
-Collapsing boundaries between traditional and contemporary art practices, the show will present the evolving perspectives of Indian art in the age of the Anthropocene.
+The two-week exhibition showcased the works of 20 artists from the Sarmaya collection, who bear witness to our primordial-yet-precarious connection with the earth.
+Collapsing boundaries between traditional and contemporary art practices, the show presented the evolving perspectives of Indian art in the age of the Anthropocene.

-We have some exciting events planned on the sidelines of our show.
-Our walkthroughs and other interactive sessions are curated to bring you a glimpse of the Indian artistic and cultural traditions that underscore the interconnectedness of all life on Earth.
+We organised events that explored the themes of the show during its run at the Ojas Art gallery in Mehrauli, Delhi.
+Our walkthroughs and other interactive sessions were curated give the audience a glimpse of the Indian artistic and cultural traditions that underscore the interconnectedness of all life on Earth.

 MEET THE ARTIST